zellyn/a2audit/README.md

 - [x] softswitch reading tests
 - [x] Incorporate Cxxx testing into data-driven test
 - [x] Add testcases for Cxxx testing
+- [x] duplicate HOME and COUT routines from AppleII, so IIe tests don't depend on Cxxx ROM working

 ### TODO

+- [ ] IIe: check that we really have 128K (aux switching actually does anything)
+- [ ] IIe: don't test auxmem softswitches if we only have 64k
 - [ ] weirder softswitch behavior corner cases
 - [ ] floating-bus tests